gloriamacia/exp-net-fundamentals-2025-Q2/journal/week1/JOURNAL.md

 Watched a walkthrough on using Bicep for Windows Server deployment in Azure.
 Since we already configured our environment using the AWS Console, I didn’t recreate the setup.
 Instead, I dove into comparing Bicep, CloudFormation, and Terraform to understand how each handles IaC and what trade-offs exist between cloud-native and multi-cloud tooling.

+#### Cisco Packet Tracer

+Using Cisco Packet Tracer, I simulated a basic network with a router, switch, DHCP server, and a client PC.
+The goal was to observe the DHCP process in action as the PC automatically obtained its IP configuration.
+I analyzed each step of the DORA exchange (Discover, Offer, Request, Acknowledgment) and verified that the client successfully received its IP address from the server.
+This setup helped me understand how DHCP functions at both the data link and application layers within a LAN.